Open Actively Recruiting

 - Receiving myeloablative or reduced-intensity conditioning regimens.

-- Baseline blood samples drawn for serum Platelia galactomannan enzyme immunoassay (GM EIA) and β-D glucan levels within 14 days before randomization, with results available prior to randomization.
+- Baseline blood samples drawn for Platelia galactomannan enzyme immunoassay (GM EIA) and β-D glucan levels within 14 days before randomization, with results available prior to randomization.

 - Baseline Toxoplasma serologies available within 6 weeks prior to randomization.